-ScS is a common and strong phase in earthquake data which covers a reasonably large distance range with little interference and overlapping with other phases.
+ScS on the tangential component of motion is a common and strong phase in earthquake data, and covers a reasonably large distance range with little interference and overlapping with other phases.
 Thus, the FRS method permits surveying large areas of the CMB, in some cases permitting independent probing of past study regions, in other cases permitting analysis of new regions.
 Since the FRS method with ScS utilizes the transverse component of motion, this new probe provides constraints on ULVZ VS structure without dependence on VP.
 Future work should combine this method with those dependent on ULVZ VP structure for the same region (e.g., PcP).

 6 Conclusion

-We developed a new ULVZ probe to flip-reverse-stack source-deconvolved ScS waveforms within 1.5-degree radius geographic bins to simultaneously strip out the ScS wave and enhance reflected energy associated with ULVZ structure.
-Geographic bins with similar FRS residual stacks are grouped into clusters to produce robust stack waveshapes.
+We developed a new ULVZ probe to flip-reverse-stack (FRS) source-deconvolved ScS waveforms within 1.5-degree radius geographic bins to simultaneously strip out the ScS wave and enhance reflected energy associated with ULVZ structure.
+Geographic bins with similar FRS residual stacks were grouped into clusters to produce robust stacked waveshapes.
 A bootstrap stacking technique was conducted to test the robustness of each stack.
-The amplitude and time of the stacked FRS residuals are sensitive to the thickness and the velocity structure of ULVZ according to synthetic tests.
+The amplitude and time of the stacked FRS residuals are sensitive to the thickness and the velocity structure of ULVZ according to 1-D synthetic tests.
 This new probe holds the promise to expand the current CMB study area for ULVZ structure.

 ULVZ properties are inferred from forward modeling the FRS bin cluster stacks.
-We used an amplitude-sensitive cross-correlation algorithm to search for a best-fitting model out of 13,850 1D synthetic models with various ULVZ thicknesses and properties for each cluster.
-These best-fitting models depict a map of ULVZ thickness distribution, which indicates strong lateral variations of ULVZ thicknesses and properties proximal the hypothesized LLSVP edges.
-ULVZs appear to be thicker within the LLSVP than outside of it, consistent with the thermochemical nature of the LLSVP and strong viscous flow along its edges.
-Inside of the LLSVP edges, a thick (~20km) ULVZ patch is located near the southwest corner of our study region, and a thin (~14) patch is close to the southeast corner, with no or very thin ULVZ in-between them.
-This non-uniform distribution suggests strong spatial variations of viscous flow strength along the LLSVP edges, and also may explain the diverse isotope signature of hotspots.
+We used an amplitude-sensitive cross-correlation algorithm to search for a best-fitting model out of 13,850 1-D synthetic models with various ULVZ thicknesses and properties for each cluster.
+These best-fitting models depict a map of ULVZ thickness distribution, which indicates lateral variations of ULVZ thicknesses and properties near the hypothesized LLSVP edges.
+ULVZs appear to be thicker within the LLSVP than outside of it, consistent with a thermochemical nature of the LLSVP.
+Inside of the LLSVP edges, a thick (~20km) ULVZ patch is located near the southwest corner of our study region, and a thinner (~14 km thick) patch is close to the southeast corner, with no or very thin ULVZ in-between them.
+This non-uniform distribution suggests strong spatial variations of viscous flow strength within the LLSVP and along LLSVP edges.

 References